 All transitions between States are triggered by Events.

-There are 2 basic types of Events:
+There are 2 main types of Events:

 - User Events: Custom events that you can use however you want.